equinor/gordo-core/docs/api/base_dataset.rst

 Base Dataset
 ------------

-``GordoBaseDataset`` is an abstract class for all dataset implementations.
+Dataset allows to load data from the different data sources. :class:`.GordoBaseDataset` is an abstract class for all dataset implementations.

 .. automodule:: gordo_core.base
     :members: